yashwanth78-bobby/yashwanth78-bobby/README.md

   <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920"
 </p>

-👋 Hey there!
-I'm a Computer Science student at Chaitanya Bharathi Institute of Technology (CBIT) passionate about technology and innovation.
+👋Hello!
+I'm a Computer Science student at Chaitanya Bharathi Institute of Technology (CBIT), driven by a passion for technology and innovation., With a keen interest in programming, problem-solving, and development.
+My passions lie in Machine Learning, Web Development, and Competitive Programming.
-💡 I thrive on solving complex problems and crafting creative solutions using my technical and analytical abilities.
-I'm always on the lookout for opportunities to learn and grow in the realms of Web Development, Machine Learning, and Competitive Programming.
 - 📫 My Portfolio **https://yashwanth-mamilla-portfolio.netlify.app/**

 [![](https://visitcount.itsvg.in/api?id=yashwanth78-bobby&icon=5&color=1)](https://visitcount.itsvg.in)